 Refining

-The IP api group has an overall refining capacity of around 5.5 million tonnes and consists of the entire capacity of the Ancona refinery, a share of the capacity of the Sarpom refinery in Trecate (Novara) and the contract work at the Alma refinery (Ravenna).
+The overall refining capacity of IP api Group is equal to approximately 10 million tonnes and is made up of the entire capacity of the two industrial plants, namely the Ancona Refinery and the SARPOM Refinery in Trecate (Novara) as well as the tolling contract at the Alma Refinery (Ravenna).

-Falconara and Alma Ravenna specialise in the production of bitumen and fuels, while Trecate is more oriented to fuel production of fuels, and Bitumec (Volpiano) is specialised in the production of modified bitumens.
+In particular, Falconara and Alma Ravenna specialize in the production of bitumens and fuels, while Trecate mainly deals with the production of fuels.
+Bitumtec (Volpiano) is the company that specializes in the production of modified bitumen.

 A few details about petroleum